 The lair cannot be seen from below and it isn't until one actually stands on the protruding cliff that it is obvious that this was the lair of Grettir the Strong, his hiding place.

 When we got up on top of the protruding rock there was a small lawn, about the size of a small room.
-By the end of it the lair is located.
-It isn't big, only ca 2 meter's long, but one can crawl into it and peek out from the basalt columns, which create a roof over this stronghold of Grettir the Strong.
+By the end of it, the lair is located.
+It isn't big, only some 3 meter's long with a width and height of 1 metre.

 One can only imagine how strong Grettir really was, seeing that the basalt columns are extremely heavy.
 Some of the basalt columns are now missing.

 The view from the lair is excellent, but the lair cannot be seen from below, so that would have put Grettir at an advantage point as well.
 Now a path has been made to the lair from the other side.

 Some say that Grettir stayed on this rock for one year, others say that he stayed here for 3 years.
-It must have been very lonely, cold and tiresome.
+It must have been very lonely, cold, and tiresome.

 We walked twice up to Grettisbæli, as on our first visit we turned to the right from the parking lot and hiked up a mountain which was really difficult to climb, thinking that up there must be the lair of Grettir.